fer-nando-machado/typescript-activities/README.md

 Since my focus was on the backend side, I tried to keep the frontend style alterations to a minimal, respecting the provided SCSS structure and only appending the required styles for the new elements.

-In order to keep the solution evolutive, easily testable and clearly split business logic and interfaces details, I applied Clean Architecture principles to create the layers:
+In order to keep the solution evolutive, easily testable and clearly split the responsabilities of business logic and interfaces details, I applied Clean Architecture principles to create the layers:

 - [`api`](./node-backend/src/api): exposes the server API using Express
 - [`core`](./node-backend/src/core): handles pure business logic _(like activity filtering, supplier matching, etc...)_